Skip to navigation Skip to content

 Primary earner income test + Read more

-Is the primary earner's adjusted taxable income (ATI) above the Part B primary earner income limit and the customer is not in receipt of an income support payment?
+Is the primary earner's adjusted taxable income (ATI) above the Part B primary earner income limit and the customer is not in receipt of an income support payment (including an employment income nil rate period)?

 • Yes, FTB Part B is not payable.
 Procedure ends here